Global warming impacts in the Arctic and Antarctic

 But the signs of change at the poles are more pervasive than the attention grabbing declines of sea ice and collapsing ice shelves — and they affect us all.

 A vast expanse of the Arctic is made up of permanently frozen ground, called permafrost.
 This frozen ground supports roads, pipelines, and buildings.
 As the temperatures increase the permafrost thaws and the infrastructure becomes twisted and unstable.
-'Drunken forests', where the trees fall over as the ground beneath them thaws, has become a more common site.
+'Drunken forests', where the trees fall over as the ground beneath them thaws, has become a more common sight.

 View graphic of permafrost extent in the Arctic.